POL-U5410.02 Managing Telework Arrangements

 4. Remote Work is Limited to Washington State and Canadian Residents

-At this time, remote work arrangements may only be approved for employees, including new hires, who maintain an Official Residence within Washington State or Canada.
 A supervisor may permit an employee to work out of state to attend to a personal situation but the out of state work is not to exceed 30 calendar days.
 If the need goes beyond 30 days, the employee must request the use of appropriate leave for which they may be eligible.

 5. Employees are Responsible for Providing a Bona Fide Official Residence